drug-design/course/docs/chapters/protein-ligand-binding.md

 *[Binding Mode]: Orientation and geometry adopted by a chemical substance when it is bound to its receptor.
 *[Binding Modes]: Orientation and geometry adopted by a chemical substance when it is bound to its receptor.

-When an X-ray structure of a complex is available for a given ligand, the design is normally conceived with the assumption that the binding mode of the analog will be similar to that of the reference molecule.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/binding-modes-predicted-by-analogy-189c4f7d'><i class='fa fa-play' aria-hidden='true'></i></button>When an X-ray structure of a complex is available for a given ligand, the design is normally conceived with the assumption that the binding mode of the analog will be similar to that of the reference molecule.
 This has proven to be valid in many cases.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[nce]: New Chemical Entity: a compound not previously described.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.